How to Help the World’s 45 Million Slaves

 Help End Slavery

 Slavery and human trafficking is a worldwide problem that touches people of all ages, races, and genders.
-As we observe Slavery and Human Trafficking Awareness Day, we must all consider how forced labor touches our lives.
+And we must all consider how forced labor impacts our lives.
 No nation is immune from human trafficking and, through the global economy, slavery touches all of us.

 Support one or more of the social impact organizations fighting to prevent human trafficking and forced labor.